Revised, September 1993

 or, in affiliated library cases, with the dean or director.

-2. Candidate makes decision whether to proceed with a formal appeal.
+2. Candidate makes decision whether to proceed with a formal petition for reconsideration.

-In a formal appeal, candidate's letter of appeal is added to original
+In a formal petition, candidate's letter of petition is added to original

 dossier, along with summaries of confidential material that may have

 been requested.
-CAPA reviews file and makes recommendation to The Vice
+CAPA reviews file and makes recommendation to University Librarian

-3. The Vice Provost either upholds or overturns earlier decision,
+3. Vice Provost either upholds or overturns earlier decision;

 are informed in writing.